HippoInWindow20/YPHW-Node/README.md

 # YPHW-Node

 Tutorial coming soon
-Here's some simple instruction if you know how to do it
+Here are some simple instructions if you know how to do it
 1. Fork this repo to your profie
 2. Go to render.com and sign up for a new account
 3. Create a new "Web Server" and for language choose "Node.js", finally choose this repo to clone from